giuntoli-group/nmm-week7/README.md

 (ii) Run the simulation in.deformFilm three times, using separately the three film_i.data files as the starting configuration.
 Compare and discuss the mechanical behavior of the three films, observing the simulation in Ovito and the stress curves produced by the script.

 Hint: the simulation is not super long (~30min or less), but it is large.
 Plan the requested resources accordingly.
+Note also that stress components per atom are saved in the trajectory file and can be used for color coding.

 ## Assignment 3 - Bound to Succeed